 CSUN faculty and students have other options for print textbooks and other books that are typically put on course reserve in the University Library, including BibliU, an e-textbook borrowing system available for some courses.

 Also check to see if a needed CD/DVD is available in these streaming media resources.
 Note that the library cannot digitize physical media titles.
 Subject specialist librarians may suggest alternatives and/or identify availability at local public library branches.

 If not available electronically, the library will accept e-book/textbook and streaming media title purchase requests through our Reserve Request Form for faculty and Course Reserve Request Form for students.

 Faculty can also request that reserves staff scan a small portion of print books/textbooks through our Instructional Materials Scanning form.
 Contact Reserves at firstname.lastname@example.org or call (818) 677-3282.
-Students and faculty can also request interlibrary loan for links to specific chapters from e-books or borrow print books from other libraries for books the library has on reserve but cannot mail out.
-Under Fair Use of copyrighted resources, faculty may embed links to these and the library’s electronic resources in their course’s Canvas site (for more information, see Embedding Resources in Canvas).
-Please see the Course Reserves During Closure FAQ for more information.
+Under Fair Use of Copyrighted Resources, faculty may embed links to these and the library’s electronic resources in their course’s Canvas site (for more information, see Embedding Resources in Canvas).

-If the library cannot provide access to specific textbooks, faculty may want to consider other affordable resources as alternatives.
-Students may want to consider buying used, or renting electronic and print textbooks, from the following websites:
+If the Library cannot provide access to specific textbooks and materials to help students save money, faculty should also consider other affordable resources as alternatives.
+Students may want to consider buying used, or renting electronic and print textbooks, from the following sources: